Private Island Up for Sale Off New Jersey Coast

 The 19-acre property hit the market in the fall of 2019 on a private islands website, priced at $200,000.
 It's not reachable by car, and is about a half-mile from a marina that Jim and Debbie Mooers own.

-"It’s a wildlife habitat area, like most of the islands that are around it," Jim Mooers told NBC New York.
+"It’s a wildlife habitat area, like most of the islands that are around it," Jim Mooers said.
 The current owner of the island, Omer Fahim, called it "an impulse buy."

 Fahim, a software engineer who lives in Queens, has owned No Man's Island since 2017.
 He said he's gone fishing at the marshy location a during a couple of visits, but is now ready to let it go, saying he has "no use for it" and would rather invest in other things.